MarvaAfzal/myprofile/README.md

-# myprofile
+Personal Portfolio Website

-Personal portfolio website showcasing my skills, projects, and achievements in web and mobile application development.
-Built with [HTML/CSS/JavaScript], fully responsive and optimized for different devices
+This is my personal portfolio website that highlights my skills, projects, and achievements as a Software Engineering student and aspiring Front-End Developer.
+Features
+Responsive Design – Works on mobile, tablet, and desktop.
+About Me Section – Brief introduction and professional background.
+Projects Showcase – Links and details of my completed projects.
+Skills Section – Technologies and tools I have worked with.
+Contact Form – Easy way for visitors to reach me.

+ Technologies Used
+- HTML5
+- CSS3
+- JavaScript
+- [Add framework if used: / Bootstrap CSS]

+ Contact
+- Name: Marva Afzal
+- Email: your-email@example.com
+- LinkedIn: [Your LinkedIn Profile Link]
+- GitHub: [Your GitHub Profile Link]